Stacey Pelika

 Stacey’s time at WIT started with a one-day Improv for Business workshop in 2019, during which she realized that improv scratched the same itch as teaching, only without having to grade papers.
 She has since completed the WIT curriculum and credits WIT online electives with helping her maintain her sanity during the pandemic.
 A native Minnesotan, Stacey is working on making her characters’ emotions explicit rather than burying them under layers of passive-aggressive niceness.

 Stacey has completed the WIT curriculum and taken a variety of electives at WIT, DC Improv, Rails Comedy, and WGIS, including Advanced Harold, the Monoscene, Close Quarters, and Scene Study: Game.
-She performs with indie team Girass! and is an active member of WIT’s “And, Wiser” affinity group for (self-defined) “older” improvisers.
+She performs with indie team Girass! and special project Fargoprov, and is an active member of WIT’s “And, Wiser” affinity group for (self-defined) “older” improvisers.